 The Academic Internship Program requires a separate application.
 Students can apply for the program only after they have submitted their Study Away application.

-*ALL Resume Reviews must be completed by Thursday, April 1 at 3:00pm ET
+*ALL Resume Reviews must be completed in advance of application

 The following Makers of Accra internship highlights were produced by Creátures, a Ghanaian creative communication lab.
 An NYU Accra student interned with Creátures in Spring 2012 and collaborated on Makers of Accra, a video series featuring Ghanaian businesses and organizations, and some of the many internship opportunities available at NYU Accra.
 Students wishing to share their Ghanaian internship experiences should email email@example.com.